OpenDSA/OpenDSA/RST/en/Slides/ProjManage.rst

 .. slide:: Being Organized 2

    * You can't turn this on/off
-      * Either you live an organized life, or you can't succeed as a software developer
+      * Either you get in the habit of developing in an organized way, or you can't succeed as a software developer
       * Part of it is developing the attitude of "sweating the details"
-      * Part of it is having the coping mechanisms to handle the details
+      * Part of it is having the coping mechanisms to handle the details (organizational tactics)

 .. note::